rgeo/rgeo-shapefile/test/shapelib_testcases/readme.txt

-Since we're embedding the test cases themselves here in this directory, we note that they are Copyright 1999 Frank Warmerdam, and are distrubted under an MIT style license.
+Since we're embedding the test cases themselves here in this directory, we note that they are Copyright 1999 Frank Warmerdam, and are distributed under an MIT style license.